How the Group Works

 1. There’s a 4,000-word limit for each submitted piece.

-• Split any longer stories into smaller sections and submit them over several meetings.
+• Split it into 4,000-word sections and submit them over several meetings.

 • If you have several short pieces of work that total less than 4,000 words (flash fiction, for example) you can submit them together in a single Word document.